ShashankGupta10/YT-Genius/README.md

 - **Streamlit**: Streamlit is the framework used for creating a user-friendly web interface for the chatbot.
 - **Generative AI**: The project incorporates generative AI techniques to generate responses based on the content of the PDFs.
 - **Python**: The project is primarily developed in Python.
-- **Cohere**: The LLM used for all of text generation is done via COhere
+- **Cohere**: The LLM used for all of text generation is done via Cohere

 ## Deployed Link
 [Live Demo](https://content-creator.streamlit.app/)